 Michael Sullivan Q.C. has a particular expertise in very substantial cases involving energy and natural resources, banking and finance, corruption, commercial fraud and asset tracing.
-He has a substantial practice in international commercial arbitration, covering a wide variety of rules as well as Investment Treaty Arbitrations.
-In addition to major international law firms, he provides advice directly to multinational corporations, state entities and overseas governments, often working directly with in-house teams.
-He has also appeared or is presently appearing before overseas courts, including in Tanzania, Zambia and Uganda and many of his cases involve knowledge and understanding of foreign laws.
+He has a substantial practice in international commercial arbitration, covering a wide variety of rules as well as investment treaty arbitrations at ICSID.
+In addition to major international law firms, he provides advice directly to multinational corporations, state entities and overseas governments, often working directly with in-house lawyers in state attorney offices.
+He has also appeared or is presently appearing before overseas courts, including in Tanzania, Zambia and Uganda, and many of his cases involve knowledge and understanding of foreign laws.
 Mr Sullivan has strong connections in Africa having respresented parastatial bodies and organisations in litigation and arbitraiton.
 He has also been honoured by the Republic of Kenya with the award of the Order of the Grand Warrior (O.G.W.) for his work representing the state in major arbitraiton disputes.

 "He has an extraordinary eye for detail and is very responsive."

 "One of the best trial counsel at the Commercial Bar."

 Michael Sullivan QC is "acclaimed by sources for immersing himself so completely in a case, that he knows it back to front."

 “A fantastic trial advocate and a remarkable cross-examiner.”

 “Accurate tactical judgement and political sensitivity” characterised his efforts in the high-profile Zambia case, and he continues to be an obvious choice for the major cases.